Nana-Safo-Duker/Predicting-Gene-Expression-from-DNA-Sequence-Using-Deep-Learning-Models/INDEX.md

-# 📚 Project Index: Gene Expression Prediction Visualizations
+# 📚 Project Index: Gene Expression Prediction Blog Post

-**Status**: ✅ **COMPLETE**
+**Status**: ✅ **COMPLETE AND READY TO PUBLISH**
-**Updated**: October 28, 2025
+**Generated**: October 26, 2025
-**Project**: Deep Learning for Gene Expression Prediction - Visualization Suite
+**Project**: Scientific Blog Post on Deep Learning for Gene Expression Prediction

 ---

 ## 🎯 What You Have

-**Comprehensive visualization tools and analysis** demonstrating how deep learning models predict gene expression from DNA sequences:
+A **comprehensive visualization and analysis toolkit** for understanding how deep learning models predict gene expression from DNA sequences, with:

-- ✅ Interactive Jupyter notebook with step-by-step workflow
 - ✅ 5 professional visualizations (300 DPI)
 - ✅ Python & R implementation code
 - ✅ Complete documentation
+- ✅ Statistical analysis tools

 ---